-E. Unreimbursed Business Expenses
+C. Unreimbursed Business Expenses

-27. DEFENDANTS as a matter of corporate policy, practice, and procedure, intentionally, knowingly, and systematically failed to reimburse and indemnify the PLAINTIFF and the CALIFORNIA CLASS for required business expenses incurred by the PLAINTIFF and other CALIFORNIA CLASS Members in direct consequence of discharging their duties on behalf of DEFENDANTS.
+18. DEFENDANTS as a matter of corporate policy, practice, and procedure, intentionally, knowingly, and systematically failed to reimburse and indemnify the PLAINTIFF and the CALIFORNIA CLASS for required business expenses incurred by the PLAINTIFF and other CALIFORNIA CLASS Members in direct consequence of discharging their duties on behalf of DEFENDANTS.
 Under California Labor Code Section 2802, employers are required to indemnify employees for all expenses incurred in the course and scope of their employment.
 Cal.
 Lab.
 Code § 2802 expressly states that "an employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful."

-28. In the course of their employment, DEFENDANTS required PLAINTIFF and other CALIFORNIA CLASS Members to use their personal cell phones as a result of and in furtherance of their job duties as employees for DEFENDANT.
-But for the use of their own personal cell phones, PLAINTIFF and the CALIFORNIA CLASS Members could not complete their essential job duties, including but not limited to, sending and receiving work-related communications from DEFENDANTS.
-However, DEFENDANTS unlawfully failed to reimburse PLAINTIFF and other CALIFORNIA CLASS Members for their use of their personal cell phones.
-As a result, in the course of their employment with DEFENDANTS, the PLAINTIFF and other CALIFORNIA CLASS Members incurred unreimbursed business expenses, but were not limited to, costs related to the use of their personal cellular phones, all on behalf of and for the benefit of DEFENDANT.
+19. In the course of their employment, DEFENDANTS required PLAINTIFF and other CALIFORNIA CLASS Members to use their personal cell phone to correspond and coordinate tasks with their supervisor and/or other employees as a result of and in furtherance of their job duties as employees for DEFENDANTS.
+Further, from time to time, DEFENDANTS required PLAINTIFF and other CALIFORNIA CLASS Members to incur personal expenses for the purchase of work gear in order to work for DEFENDANTS.
+But for the use of their own personal cell phones and purchase of work gear, PLAINTIFF and the CALIFORNIA CLASS Members could not complete their essential job duties, including but not limited to sending and receiving work-related communications from DEFENDANTS and wearing work gear required of DEFENDANTS.
+However, DEFENDANTS unlawfully failed to reimburse PLAINTIFF and other CALIFORNIA CLASS Members for their use of their personal cell phones and purchase of work gear.
+As a result, in the course of their employment with DEFENDANTS, the PLAINTIFF and other CALIFORNIA CLASS Members incurred unreimbursed business expenses, but were not limited to, costs related to the use of their personal cellular phones and purchase of work gear, all on behalf of and for the benefit of DEFENDANT.

-F. Wage Statement Violations
+D. Wage Statement Violations

-29. California Labor Code Section 226 requires an employer to furnish its employees an accurate itemized statement in writing showing (1) gross wages earned, (2) total hours worked, (3) the number of piece-rate units earned and any applicable piece-rate, (4) all deductions, (5) net wages earned, (6) the inclusive dates of the period for which the employee is paid, (7) the name of the employee and only the last four digits of the employee's social security number or an employee identification number other than a social security number, (8) the name and address of the legal entity that is the employer and, (9) all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee.
+- 20. California Labor Code Section 226 requires an employer to furnish its employees an accurate itemized statement in writing showing (1) gross wages earned, (2) total hours worked, (3) the number of piece-rate units earned and any applicable piece-rate, (4) all deductions, (5) net wages earned, (6) the inclusive dates of the period for which the employee is paid, (7) the name of the employee and only the last four digits of the employee's social security number or an employee identification number other than a social security number, (8) the name and address of the legal entity that is the employer and, (9) all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 21.
+From time to time during the CLASS PERIOD, when PLAINTIFF and other CALIFORNIA CLASS Members missed meal and rest breaks, or were not paid for all hours worked, DEFENDANTS failed to provide PLAINTIFF and other CALIFORNIA CLASS Members with complete and accurate wage statements that include, among other things, the total hours worked, all applicable hourly rates in effect during the pay period, and the corresponding amount of time worked at each hourly rate.
+Further, from time to time, DEFENDANT included hours for PTO and Holiday into the calculation for total hours worked, notwithstanding the fact